 The S&P 500 Index is used as a benchmark for measuring the performance of 500 U.S. equities, mostly large cap stocks.
-According to Standard and Poor's, the index captures 75 percent coverage of U.S. equities and is "calculated using a float-adjusted, market capitalization weighted methodology."
+The index captures 75 percent coverage of U.S. equities and is "calculated using a float-adjusted, market capitalization weighted methodology."
 Understanding what these terms mean makes it easy to understand how the index measures and marks stock trades of the 500 companies that make up the index value.

 Market capitalization is one means of valuing a public company, and it is calculated by multiplying the number of stock shares outstanding by the market price of one share of the company's stock.
 A company with one billion shares of stock outstanding at a current market value per share of $10 would be said to have a $10 billion market cap.

 A weighted average means that each component of the index is not valued equally in the final sum.
 The weight in a weighted average refers to the value each component is given relative to every other value in the average.

 For example, consider a stock index with ten companies listed.
 Suppose the total market capitalization for the index is $100 million.
 If each company in the calculation represented $10 million of market cap, this would mean each company represented 10 percent of the index.